What measures can I take to protect my vision for a lifetime?

 Not at all.
 We only perform all-laser, no-blade LASIK.
 Patients are thrilled with the results and often comment that if they had known how easy it was, they would have done it sooner.
 LASIK only takes about 15 minutes per eye.
 Patients are surprised when we tell them the procedure is over because they say they didn’t feel a thing.
 We hear the same comments from our lens implant and cataract patients.

-Crystalens®HD® is an accommodating intraocular lens implant which is used to provide a continuous range of vision for far-away, intermediate, and close-up distances.
-It turns back time by minimizing the eye’s natural process of accommodation and reducing or eliminating your dependence on contact lenses, bifocals, or reading glasses.
+The Light Adjustable Lens, Synergy, Symfony, and Vivity are examples of High Technology intraocular lens implants which are used to provide a continuous range of vision for far-away, intermediate, and close-up distances.
+We are able to turn back time by minimizing the eye’s natural process of accommodation and reducing or eliminating your dependence on contact lenses, bifocals, or reading glasses at the time of cataract surgery.
 It’s the best option available to eliminate the need for reading glasses and contact lenses.
-As the most advanced intraocular lens available, the Crystalens®HD® is the only accommodative, or naturally focusing, lens available today.

 Under the direction of president and chief surgeon Jeffrey Whitman, M.D., the Key-Whitman Eye Center has been recognized as a leading eye care facility for nearly 50 years, providing LASIK eye laser surgery for vision correction as well as general ophthalmic services.
 A full range of progressive eye care services are facilitated by an extraordinary group of experienced physicians, all board certified by the American Board of Ophthalmology.
 The doctors are among a few select surgeons in North Texas credentialed in the use of Crystalens®, Crystalens®HD®, ReSTOR®, and TECNIS® Multi-focal Lens intraocular implants.
 Dr. Whitman, a recipient of the American Medical Association Physician’s Recognition Award, is the current president of the American College of Eye Surgeons, and he was recognized by his peers in D Magazine as one of the Best Doctors in Dallas for the past eight years.
 He is one of the most experienced cataract and refractive surgeons in the North Texas area and a national leader in the implantation of the accommodating Crystalens® and Crystalens®HD® and also specializes in the ReZoom® and ReSTOR® multifocal lenses.
 He was one of the first surgeons in Texas to be trained in LASIK eye surgery for nearsightedness, farsightedness, and astigmatism.
 Using a combination of Wavefront analysis and treatment with the all-laser, blade-free IntraLase, the Key-Whitman team has improved the precision and predictability of LASIK laser eye surgery.